tahfimism/tahfimism/README.md

-- 👋 Hi, I’m Tahfim Khan
+- 👋 Hi, I’m TNakib Noor
 - 👀 Interested in Python and Machine Learning